 Our growing portfolio of products includes soft pretzels, frozen beverages, frozen juice treats and desserts, stuffed sandwiches, burritos, churros, fruit pies, funnel cakes, cookies and bakery goods, and other snack foods and drinks.
-Consumers can enjoy these nutritional and tasty products in a variety of settings where people work, play, travel and shop.
+Consumers can enjoy these tasty products in a variety of settings where people work, play, travel and shop.
+The Company's growth is the result of a strategy that emphasizes active development of new and innovative products, penetration into existing market channels and expansion of established products into new markets.